gabrielpconceicao/hoverMobile/README.md

-# hoverMobile : Javascript Library to simulate the hover effect in mobile devices
+# hoverMobile : Javascript Library to simulate the hover effect on a mobile device
 This javascript library simulates the hover effect on mobile devices, with a pointer or only by moving your finger on the lcd.

 Example 1             |  Example 2